rotemyohanan/Node.js/README.md

 # Node.js

-Env variables:
+### Env variables:

    process.env - holds all the environment variables

-Process is a global object
+Process is a global objec.

-Creating an env variable:
+### Creating a new env variable:

     export HEY='heyy!!!'